Positionality in $\Sigma_0^2$ and a completeness result: Positional prefix-independent Sigma02 objectives

-\subparagraph{Eventually non-increasing objective.} Over the alphabet $\omega$, consider the objective
+\paragraph{Eventually non-increasing objective.} Over the alphabet $\N$, consider the objective

-Note that since $\omega$ is well-founded, a sequence belongs to $\ENI$ if and only if it is eventually constant.
-Consider the automaton $A$ over $\omega$ with the initial state $0$, with all possible co-Büchi transitions, and with normal transitions $v \re w v'$ if and only if $v \leq w \leq v'$.
+Note that since $\N$ is well founded, a~sequence belongs to $\ENI$ if and only if it is eventually constant.
+Consider the automaton $A$ over $\N$ with the initial state $0$, with all possible co\=/Büchi transitions, and with normal transitions $v \re w v'$ if and only if $v \geq w \geq v'$.
 Note that $A$ is countable, well\=/founded, and monotone, so we should prove that it recognises $\ENI$ and is history\=/deterministic.

 First, note that any infinite path of normal edges $v_0 \re{w_0} v_1 \re{w_1} \dots$ in $A$ is such that $v_0 \geq w_0 \geq v_1 \geq w_1 \geq \dots$, and therefore $\lang(A) \subseteq \ENI$.
 A sound resolver for $A$ simply goes to the state $w$ when reading a~letter $w$, using a normal transition if possible, and a co-Büchi transition otherwise.
 We leave the formal definition to the reader.